Relating Past and Present

-A delightful reply to anybody who expects fantasy ballet stories and music of the past to be less “Eurocentric” and more in line with 21st century “world music” and “world dance” academic views, can be found in this quotation from ballet critic Robert Greskovic’s book Ballet 101 [New York: Limelight Editions 2005 republication of the work originally published by Hyperion in 1998] p.
+A delightful reply to anybody who expects ballet stories and music of the past to be less “Eurocentric” and more in line with current “world music” and “world dance” academic views, can be found in this quotation from ballet critic Robert Greskovic’s book Ballet 101 (New York: Limelight Editions 2005 republication of the work originally published by Hyperion in 1998) p.
 361. He is commenting specifically on La Bayadère with music by Minkus and choreography by Petipa:

 Critics looking for ethnographic or anthropological accuracy around the time of Bayadère’s premiere carped about the anomalies and, to put it kindly, “artistic liberties” found in the ballet.
 Those critical sentiments, however, pale in comparison to some of our own day’s harsh accusations of crimes against everything from India’s culture to women’s rights.
 But however off the mark of historical accuracy Petipa might have been, he was on the mark for creating a Romantic kind of ballet theater.
 All I usually say to ethnographical, anthropological, and sociopolitical carping at works like Bayaderka, is a modified refrain of what Balanchine said to the complainers who found his Union Jack, a Scottish Tattoolike ballet inauthentic as a military parade: “If you want the real thing, go [elsewhere.]”
 In Balanchine’s case the specific answer was “Fifth Avenue” where you could see a real parade; in Bayaderka’s case, I suggest you go to India on a package tour.

-If people nowadays want to see a dance with more culturally-related music, I would suggest Robert Battle’s solo Takedeme!
-I first saw it performed by a soloist from Battle’s own dance company, to the musical syllabic vocalizing of Sheila Chandra (with the syllables being the way Indian dancers learn their rhythms in real life).
-After Robert Battle became artistic director of the Alvin Ailey American Dance Theater, he remounted it for men.
+However, as theatrical ballet styles have changed and as there have been more cross-over styles with modern dance and jazz, so too the music used has drawn from wider possibilities.
+In regard to specifically Indian-related styles, an amazing dance to see is Robert Battle’s Takedeme! originally performed by a soloist from Battle’s own dance company, to the musical syllabic vocalizing of Sheila Chandra (with the syllables being the way Indian dancers learn their rhythms in real life).
+After Robert Battle became artistic director of the Alvin Ailey American Dance Theater, he remounted it for several dancers.
 Here are some brief clips: https://www.youtube.com/watch?v=Do9IuS4ynyE

-One of the many intriguing interviews with participants in the project is with the American choreographer Donald Byrd, talking emotionally about his first trip to Ghana, and about the music and dance experiences he had because of the Translucent Borders project.
+One of the many intriguing interviews with participants in the project is with the American choreographer Donald Byrd, talking emotionally about his first trip to Ghana, and about the music and dance experiences he had there. http://www.translucentborders.com/donald-byrd

 “Motion, Emotion – Seven Days in Copenhagen” https://vimeo.com/51442015 Brief documentary.
 Executive Producer, David Yoken, an American composer/percussionist who at one point was music director for Laura Dean’s modern dance troupe.
 Moving to Finland many decades ago, he has had a varied career working with dancers and becoming involved in international exchanges.
 He is Professor at the Turku University of Applied Sciences, where his wife Tarja Yoken has long been a dance teacher.
 In January 2021, David Yoken was awarded the Cross of Merit of the White Rose of Finland by the country’s president.
 One of Finland’s highest honors, it recognized David Yoken’s work in promoting dance and music in the Nordic region, and for promoting climate activism through artistic exchange.

-This film follows a group of some 70 dance and music students from Iceland, Norway, Denmark, Swedem, Finland, Estonia, Latvia, Lithuania, the United States, and Belgium during a week-long workshop at the Danish National School for the Performing Arts.
-Explorations and choreography are in post-modern styles.
+The film linked above follows a group of some 70 dance and music students from Iceland, Norway, Denmark, Sweden, Finland, Estonia, Latvia, Lithuania, the United States, and Belgium during a week-long workshop at the Danish National School for the Performing Arts.
+Explorations and choreography were in post-modern styles.

-There is of course no film, so those of us at a distance cannot see and hear sky to hold with its departure from New York City Ballet’s musical styles of the past.
-But to get a sense of this singer’s voice and colorful performance, a link to her film of her Grammy-nominated 2020 album Miss Colombia is provided below.
+There is no film just now, so those of us at a distance cannot see and hear sky to hold with its departure from New York City Ballet’s predominately classical art music.
+But to get a sense of this singer’s voice and colorful performance, a link to her Grammy-nominated 2020 album Miss Colombia is provided below.

 https://www.youtube.com/watch?v=MFmvrBmki-U Brief introduction by Lido Pimienta with her musicians, talking about “The Road Home.”